 I worry about this simply because there are people out there who have rather large heads.
-I’m not sure this headphone would comfortably accommodate every single noggin out there, but I digress.
+I’m not sure these headphones would comfortably accommodate every single noggin out there, but I digress.

 There are also adjustments on the side (Comfort zone) ranging from light to firm for the clamp, but after some tweaking I found these to be almost entirely useless and I’ve read as much before.
 They don’t really stay in place and end up clicking back to “firm” regardless of what you do.

-Even so, I’m loving the compact nature of this headphone, as I can easily fold it up for on-the-go use and use it with my phone on road trips if I want.
+Even so, I’m loving the compact nature of these headphones, as I can easily fold them up for on-the-go use and use it with my phone on road trips if I want.

 Speaking of on the go, will you need amplification?

 I’d say no, but it can benefit.
 At 60 Ohm Impedance, and 101dB/mW Sensitivity, you won’t find them hard to drive out of a phone with a good DAC, and most modern phones provide just that.
 What is Headphone Impedance?
 [Explained] My phone’s DAC is kind of bad, so I’m opting for something separate.
 What is Sensitivity in Headphones?
 [Explained]

 Right now I’m using a FiiO BTR3K and I think that’s about all you’d ever need if you wanted to get your feet wet.
 You can use the 3K wireless via Bluetooth or wired on your desktop.
 It’s a great little unit and sounds marvelous!
 Related: FiiO BTR3K vs. BTR5 vs. DragonFly Red [Which Is Best For YOU?!]